Knoxville Christian School: History

-The current President of KCS is Mr. Bobby Simpson.
+The current President of KCS is Bobby Simpson.
+The vice president is Bud Ford.

 Academics

 Knoxville Christian School began as a K-5 institution but has expanded over the years to include a comprehensive K-12 offering.
 The school offers AP courses in core subject areas and has college-credit opportunities with nearby Pellissippi State Community College.
 As a Christian school, students take courses in the Bible and also attend a twice-weekly chapel.

 Knoxville Christian has accreditations from AdvancED, formerly Southern Association of Colleges and Schools (SACS) and the National Christian School Association (NCSA).

 In 2012 KCS had an enrollment of greater than 220 students, almost triple the amount the school had in 2008.
 Through college prep classes the students have improved ACT scores to a 24 average - higher than the state and national averages.

 Athletics

 Knoxville Christian School currently offers athletic programs in several sports.
-Joey Brandenburg is the current Athletic Director at KCS.
-They currently field teams in basketball for K-12 both boys and girls, volleyball for girls in Middle and High School, cheerleading at all levels, cross country, and flag football.
+Silas Clark is the current Athletic Director at KCS.
+They currently field teams in basketball for K-12 both boys and girls, volleyball for girls in Middle and High School, cheerleading at all levels, bowling for grades 8-12, cross country, soccer for middle school and high school, and flag football.
+The basketball team is coached by Justin Foster.